mosamadeeb/ai2_msgpack/README.md

 # ai2_msgpack
 Script for unpacking/repacking MessagePack files from AI: The Somnium Files - nirvanA Initiative.

+Also supports decrypting/encrypting save files.

 # Installation
 For Windows, just use the compiled [latest release](https://github.com/SutandoTsukai181/ai2_msgpack/releases).

 If you don't want to use that, then you have to get the "correct" requirements:

+- `pip install py3rijndael`

-This script needs a [specific fork of msgpack](https://github.com/SutandoTsukai181/msgpack-python-typed-ints) to work.
+- This script needs a [specific fork of msgpack](https://github.com/SutandoTsukai181/msgpack-python-typed-ints) to work.
 You can either download the [wheels](https://github.com/SutandoTsukai181/msgpack-python-typed-ints/releases/tag/v1.0.5) and install them with `pip`, or you can just clone the [msgpack_typed_ints](https://github.com/SutandoTsukai181/msgpack-python-typed-ints) repository and put the `msgpack` folder in the same directory as this script.

 Installing a wheel will provide better performance due to the compiled cython implementation of msgpack.
 If you choose to clone the repo instead, you will be using the pure python fallback implementation, which will be a bit slower.
 Do note however, that installing the wheels will overwrite the official msgpack package, if you have it installed.